Julia R. Burdge

-Julia R. Burdge (born 1960) is an American chemistry professor and author.
+Julia Ruth Burdge (born 1960) is an American chemistry professor and author.
 She became notable for using a pragmatic approach to teaching chemistry in her books, giving emphasis to the applications of chemistry rather than the theory.
 Burdge has won several awards and recognitions throughout the years in her career as a chemistry professor.

 Early life and education

-Julia Ruth Burdge was born in 1960.
+Julia Burdge was born in 1960.

 Burdge took most of her undergraduate studies at Iowa State University.
 She completed her bachelor's (1987) and master's (1990) degrees in inorganic chemistry at the University of South Florida; she obtained her Ph.D. in analytical chemistry at the University of Idaho (1994).
 Her master's degree research was done on “the development of chemotherapeutic analogs of cisplatin”, and her doctoral research dealt with “the development of instruments and methods for measuring ultra-trace concentrations of atmospheric sulfur compounds.”

 Career

 Burdge currently holds an affiliate faculty position in the University of Idaho.
 She has taught introductory and advanced-level courses for over 20 years, and has developed a new introductory course for aspiring science teachers as well as a new faculty-development program for graduate students and post-doctoral associates.